gino07172002/reverse-proxy-firewall/README.md

 you have another computerB with fixed ip (192.168.1.222)

-you use ssh Reverse proxy to make other computer by use this port
+you use ssh Reverse proxy to make other computer ssh to this computer by use this port

 ```
 ssh -R 1234:localhost:22 gino@192.168.1.222